Chellitcoin (CHLT) Price Reaches $0.0081 on Exchanges

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-Chellitcoin’s launch date was July 25th, 2021.
+Chellitcoin’s genesis date was July 25th, 2021.
 Chellitcoin’s total supply is 3,000,000,000 tokens.
 The official website for Chellitcoin is chellitcoin.com.
 Chellitcoin’s official Twitter account is @chellitofficial and its Facebook page is accessible here.

 [Telegram](https://t.me/chellitofficial)”

 It is usually not currently possible to buy alternative cryptocurrencies such as Chellitcoin directly using U.S. dollars.
-Investors seeking to acquire Chellitcoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Chellitcoin using one of the aforementioned exchanges.
+Investors seeking to acquire Chellitcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Chellitcoin using one of the exchanges listed above.

 Receive News & Updates for Chellitcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chellitcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.